balena-io/docs/getting-started/advantech-ecu1370.md

 # Getting Started with Advantech ECU1370

-In th guide, we will help you get started with balenaCloud by:
+In this guide, we will help you get started with balenaCloud by:

 * Setting up your **Advantech ECU1370** device and bringing it online on the balenaCloud dashboard.
 * Deploying a _hello world_ project on the device in your language of choice.
 * Developing the sample project: making changes and testing them on the device in real-time.

 Once you've completed this getting started guide to balena, you'll be equipped with the fundamentals needed to continue developing your application using balenaCloud and be on the path to deploying fleets of devices to production.
-If you are looking for definitions of certain terms, refer to the [glossary](../pages/learn/more/glossary.md).
+If you are looking for definitions of certain terms, refer to the [glossary](../more/glossary.md).

 ## What you'll need

 * Your Advantech ECU1370 device you want to get started with.
-Check out all of our [supported devices](../pages/reference/hardware/devices.md).
+Check out all of our [supported devices](../reference/hardware/devices.md).
 * A tool to flash the new operating system on the device.
 We recommend [Etcher](https://www.balena.io/etcher).
 * A way to connect the device to the internet, either through wifi (if available) or ethernet cable.
 * A method of reliably powering the device.